June 26, 2017

 Property That You Can Protect Under Michigan Law

-- Tenancy by entirety—if you hold your property as tenants by entirety, your equity might be protected from creditors; because the bankruptcy filing type could impact this protection, it is strongly suggested that you seek counsel before moving forward. (§§ 600.5451(1)(n), 600.6023a)
+- Tenancy by entirety—if you and your spouse hold your property as tenants by entirety, your equity might be protected from creditors; because the bankruptcy filing type could impact this protection, it is strongly suggested that you seek counsel before moving forward. (§§ 600.5451(1)(n), 600.6023a)

 Wages and Support